Shaobangzhu/residence-determination-mini-system/README.md

 ```
 ## 🚀 Deployment Architecture

-This project follows a simple and reliable **frontend–backend separation** model optimized for modern web applications and interview-ready demos.
+This project follows a simple and reliable **frontend–backend separation** model optimized for modern web applications.

 ---